Thirumal in Thiruvananthapuram: Advice of Thirumal

 "Hey Mayon, now listen to me.
-You are going on telling about the Santror who were provided with maximum facilities.
-You are supporting the Santror, the caste which is the most backward.
+You will talk about the Santror, which was provided with the most facilities.
+You are supporting the Santror, the caste which is the most backwards.
 I will not reduce the tax even if I am to be killed.
 Till then my life exists, and I will use Santror as coolies.
-I am not going to care even if you go and settle with the Santror.
-Do not approach me with any thing related to Santror.
+I will not care even if you settle with the Santror.
+Do not approach me with anything related to Santror.
 You can go anywhere."

 Thirumal deserting Ananthapuram

-"In all the previous yukams you regretted me.
-This is the final chance given for you.
+"In all the previous yukams, you regretted me.
+This is the final chance given to you.
 No one will be there to help you.
-Today you told me to go anywhere.
-Even now I am telling you if you want to save yourself obey me."
+Today, you told me to go anywhere.
+Even now, I am telling you to obey me if you want to save yourself."

 Kalineesan replied, "I need 10,000 gold coins for labourers.
-Daily in the morning and in the evening I need a hundred gold coins for performing puja to you.
-And for running all your temples I need 1100 gold coins.
-If I stop collecting taxes from Santror, then from where I will get this gold?"
+Daily, in the morning and in the evening, I need a hundred gold coins to perform puja to you.
+To run all your temples, I need 1100 gold coins.
+Where will I get this gold if I stop collecting taxes from Santror?"

 Thirumal replied, "Did I ask you all these things?
 Did I ask you to perform pujas every morning and evening?
-You did pujas for the Brahmins and Namboothiris and not for me.
-Don't you see that I lie down by placing my head in the south, by this don't you understand that I was not accepting the pujas performed by you?"
+You did pujas for the Brahmins and Namboothiris, and not for me.
+Don't you see I lie down by placing my head in the south?
+By this, don't you understand I was not accepting the pujas you performed?"